gitnassima20/quicksight-netflix-dashboard/README.md

 ![alt text](screenshots/full-dashboard.png)

-Thank you to Nextwork Learning for your guidance 🙏.
+Thank you to https://learn.nextwork.org/ for your guidance 🙏.